sueLan/suelan.github.io/source/_posts/20200515-react-native-anchor-point.md

 ### Plain Code

-So, we can also use `transform` style to set the anchor point.
+After understanding the above things, we know we can can use `transform` style to set the anchor point.
 For example, the following code sets the anchor point of the view as (0, 0.5).
 This will make the rotate base on the left side of the view.

 ```javascript
    const transform = {